 All six of these points can be contained in the phrase “gender,” which is why someone who fails to delineate between them is almost certainly going to pen a bunch of claptrap should the issue be related to trans issues.

 Of course, not everybody experiences their sexed attributes the same way, and not everybody wants to communicate the same thing.
 We make choices about how to communicate this experience all the time–how I groom my hair, what clothes I wear, what jewelry or accessories I adorn, what body language I use.
 These characteristics can be culturally interpreted as masculine or feminine, with social consequences doled out for each depending on the circumstances, but all this–the gender expression–is not inextricably linked to gender identity.
 A trans woman is not automatically going to be feminine simply because she has professed a gender identity that is not male; just as not all cisgender women will automatically be feminine either, simply because they are understood to be female.

-The failure to distinguish between gender identity and gender expression informed the entirety of Dr. Kenneth Zucker’s now-defunct gender identity practice, which operated by ruthlessly policing the expressed gender of a child to “prevent” adult gender variance.
+The failure to distinguish between gender identity and gender expression informed the entirety of Dr. Kenneth Zucker’s now-defunct gender clinic, which operated by ruthlessly policing the gender expression of a child to “prevent” adult gender variance.
 Consider this revealing dialogue:

 Therapist A: I do this work all the time with children and I’ve never once been worried about my work being conflated as conversion therapy.
 It’s my job ethically to explore the difference between gender expression and gender identity; I do that all the time in my work without worry that this is anything like reparative therapy.
 So, I would just suggest that anyone who’s worried about that probably is inching their way towards trying to change the child.

 Zucker: Um, Okay.
 I… I’m not really sure um… what your point was.

 Audience Member: That’s the problem